 Metrological Traceability Chain: Sequence of measurement standards and calibrations that is used to relate a measurement result to a reference.

-Measurement Uncertainty: Non-negative parameter characterizing the dispersion of the quantity values being attributed to a measurand, based on the information used.
+Measurement Uncertainty (MU): Non-negative parameter characterizing the dispersion of the quantity values being attributed to a measurand, based on the information used.

 NIST: National Institute of Standards and Technology, the NMI for the U.S.